|

 ![]() |

-Stoke Ferry towermill was built by William Pollard snr in the 1860s on the site of his earlier mill, which was possibly a postmill.
-The mill had five storeys built of red brick until a further two were added c.1900 using buff brick, taking the tower height up to 58 feet.
-At the same time a set of second hand sails and a new ogee cap were installed, these probably being made necessary by damage from a severe gale in 1895. |
+Stoke Ferry towermill was built by William Pollard snr in the 1860s on the site of his earlier mill that stood on the east side of the Boughton Road, The mill had five storeys built of red brick, until a further two were added c.1900 using a buff brick, taking the tower height up to 58 feet.
+At the same time a set of second hand sails and a new ogee cap were installed, these probably being made necessary by damage from the severe gale of 1895. |

 To Journeymen Millers etc. |